-- In the first The Princess Diaries movie (the protagonist's life dream is to meet a guy, fall in love at first sight, and kiss him like this.
+- In the first The Princess Diaries movie protagonist Mia's life dream is to meet a guy, fall in love at first sight, and kiss him like this.
 She expressly specifies the foot pop.
 Subverted three times and then played straight.

-- First try: Daydream sequence, when the protagonist is kissing the boy and she can't pop her foot because it's cemented to the sidewalk by used gum.
+- First try: Daydream sequence, when Mia is kissing the boy and she can't pop her foot because it's cemented to the sidewalk by used gum.

-- Second try: protagonist and boy are hiding in a shed.
+- Second try: Mia and boy are hiding in a shed.
 Kiss is attempted, foot gets caught in fishing net and she falls over.

-- Third try: guy forces her into a kiss with paparazzi surrounding them.
+- Third try: Guy forces Mia into a kiss with paparazzi surrounding them.
 She starts to do this, then takes off her sandal and beats the guy over the head with it.

-- Anne Hathaway's character indulges in Foot Popping again in the second The Princess Diaries movie on two occasions:
+- Mia indulges in Foot Popping again in the second The Princess Diaries movie on two occasions:

-- First attempt: Mia gets smooched at a garden party.
-She accidentally turns on a sprinkler system, drenching herself and her kisser.
+- First attempt: Mia gets smooched at a garden party and she does the foot pop.